bneukom/LCC.net/README.md

 ![Prediction](http://i.imgur.com/LmP6kgy.jpg)

 ## Export
 After the prediction we can now export the landcover types.
 If used for a visualization using [UnrealLandscape](https://github.com/bneukom/UnrealLandscape) the "Crop/Scale Output to Unreal Landscape Dimension" should be checked to crop the result to a dimension which leaves no borders when imported to the Unreal Engine.
 In the first list the bands previously loaded can be exported as well.
-For a visualization we need the RGB band (exported as PBGRA) and the heightmap band (exported as Grayscale16).
+For a visualization we need the RGB band (exported as Pbgra32) and the heightmap band (exported as Gray16).
+In the second list all the landcover types which can be exported are shown.
+Multiple landcover types can also be combined to form a single landcover map.
+For each layer a single binary image is generated where white pixels indicate that the given pixel belongs to the landcover type and black not.

 # Disclaimer
 Be aware that the tool is nowhere near complete and lacks several important features and might contain bugs.